Original Title: No estamos solos

 Director: Daniel Rodríguez Risco

-Every generic element is also present: child spirit; female evil spirit; family finding disturbing items from the dead; mysterious claw marks; father never believe in anything; family member sacrifice self for the well-being of others.
+Every horror movie trope ever, you will find it in We Are Not Alone: child spirit; female evil spirit; family finding belongings of the dead; claw marks; clueless father; self-sacrifice for others.
 The list could go on forever.